 Is the decision a Key Decision?
-(A Key Decision is one which results in income or expenditure to the Council of £50,000 or more or which has a significant impact on two or more District wards) No District Wards Affected All.
-Links to Corporate Plan priorities or Policy Framework Robust Governance (including Risk Management) arrangements underpin the effective operation of the Council and its ability to secure all of the Corporate Plan priorities.
+No

+(A Key Decision is one which

+results in income or expenditure to

+the Council of £50,000 or more or

+which has a significant impact on

+two or more District wards)

+District Wards Affected None Directly.

+Links to Corporate Plan priorities Robust Governance (including Risk

+or Policy Framework Management) arrangements underpin

+the effective operation of the Council

+and its ability to secure all of the

+Corporate Plan priorities.

-8 Document Information
+Document Information

-Appendix No Title Appendix 1 Strategic Risk Register Summary Background Pa apers (These are unpublished works which have been relied on to a material extent when preparing the report.
-Th ey must be listed in the section below.
-If the report is going to Cabinet (NEDI DC) or Executive (BDC) you must provid you must provide copies of the background papers) Service Plan Ris Service Plan Risk Registers Strategic Risk R Strategic Risk Register Report Author Contact Number Bryan Mason, E xecutive Director - Operations (01246) 217154
+Appendix No Title Appendix 1 Strategic Risk Register Summary Background Papers (These are unpublished works which have been relied on to a material extent when preparing the report.
+They must be listed in the section below.
+If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provide copies of the background papers) Service Plan Risk Registers Strategic Risk Register Report Author Contact Number Bryan Mason, Executive Director - Operations (01246) 217154